a11smiles/WellArchitected-OpenHack/challenges/ch6/README.md

 * The business stakeholders and the IT team want to ensure that costs are managed efficiently.
 With VMs, including reserved instances, budgets were slightly more predictable, but they do not know how to prepare budgets for PaaS.
 Woodgrove Bank cannot allow costs to grow without restraint and need instruction on how to adequately calculate PaaS costs.
 * For virtual machines, IT could limit access to specific users.
 However, the IT and security teams are concerned with configuration values (e.g. database connection strings, API tokens, etc.) being accessible to all users.
 * Within a network, database and information access during transit could be contained.
 However, the IT and security teams are now concerned that moving to PaaS would expose their data as it passes through the public Internet.
 * The security teams want to ensure that all PaaS services are leveraging the latest security standards.
 Any communication with the applications should follow the most recent security practices.
-Additionally, if App Services are used for hosting the application's components, access to the application files should be limited to SCM only.
+Additionally, if App Services are used for hosting the application's components, access to the application files should be limited to the SCM host (web management) only.
 * The IT team only wishes to be involved in the change management where necessary.
 Therefore, automation should be leveraged for configuration of the infrastructure _and_ the application as much as possible.
 * Woodgrove Bank's IT team needs Microsoft to ensure that the delivered solution maintains RPO/RTO requirements and that it is highly-available at all times.
 * Woodgrove Bank's development team requires that the application does not experience a degradation in performance due to the transition from IaaS to PaaS.